Justin-Fisher/SciPy2022-Webots-Poster/index.md

 ### 5.3 Maintainability Index

-Lastly, the Maintainability Index and variants thereof are intended to measure of how easy to support and change source code is.
+The Maintainability Index and variants thereof are intended to measure of how easy to support and change source code is.
 [Oman01]
-These measures combine Halstead Volume, Source Lines of Code, and Cyclomatic Complexity, all mentioned above, and two variants (SEI and Radon) also provide credit for percentage of comment lines.
-Different versions of this measure weight and curve these factors somewhat differently, but since the new API outperforms the old on each factor, all versions agree that it gets the higher/"better" score, as shown in Table :ref:`maintaintable`.
+Different versions of this measure weight and curve factors mentioned above somewhat differently, but since the new API outperforms the old on each factor, all versions agree that it gets the higher/"better" score, as shown in Table 3.
 (These measures were computed based on the input components as counted by Radon.)

 **Table 3: Maintainability Index Metrics.**